obonyojimmy/product-docs/doc/source/api_library/system_api/PheGenI/index.rst

 **OUTPUTS NEED TO BE SELECTED.
 A COMPLETE LIST IS SHOWN BELOW:**

-Search Results (summary of search results)
+Search Results (summary of search results - start here)

 * Association Results - for example, 62 records found
 * Genes - for example, 1 record found